Challenger 2: Later developments and possible replacement

 The Challenger 2 entered service with the Royal Scots Dragoon Guards, with the last delivered in 2002.
 After the Army 2020 restructuring, only three Challenger 2 Tank Regiments will remain: the Queen's Royal Hussars, the King's Royal Hussars and the Royal Tank Regiment, each of which is the tank regiment of an Armoured Infantry Brigade.
 A single Army Reserve regiment, The Royal Wessex Yeomanry, will provide reservist Challenger crews to the regular regiments.

 The Trojan minefield breaching vehicle and the Titan bridge-laying vehicle based on the chassis of the Challenger 2 were shown in November 2006.
-Sixty-six are to be supplied by BAE Systems to the Royal Engineers, at a cost of £250 million.
+66 are to be supplied by BAE Systems to the Royal Engineers, at a cost of £250 million.

 A British military document from 2001 indicated that the British Army would not procure a replacement for the Challenger 2 because of a lack of foreseeable conventional threats in the future.
 However, IHS Jane's 360 reported in September 2015 that following discussions with senior Army officers and procurement officials at DSEI 2015 and the head of the British Army, General Sir Nick Carter, that the British Army was looking at either upgrading the Challenger 2 or outright replacing it.
 Sources confirmed that the future of the MBT was being considered at the highest levels of the Army.

-This stemmed from the British Army's concern with the new Russian T-14 Armata main battle tank and the growing ineffectiveness of the ageing L30 rifled gun and the limited types of ammunition supported.
+This stemmed from the British Army's concern about the new Russian T-14 Armata main battle tank and the growing ineffectiveness of the ageing L30 rifled gun and the limited types of ammunition supported.
 It was confirmed that numerous armoured vehicle manufacturers had discussions with the MoD about a potential replacement for the Challenger 2.
-Shortly after, the British Army decided that purchasing a new tank would be too expensive and chose to proceed with the Challenger 2 Life Extension Project (LEP).
+Shortly after, the British Army decided that purchasing a new tank would be too expensive, and chose to proceed with the Challenger 2 Life Extension Project (LEP).
 The Challenger 2 is expected to remain in service until 2025.

 Between 2010 and 2014, 43 Challenger 2 tanks were disposed of as "beyond any economic repair".

 The maintenance contract was let sometime in 2021.

 As of 2022 maintenance and overhaul of the Challenger 2 is undertaken by the Babcock Defence Support Group.
 Design authority for the tank is held by Rheinmetall BAE Systems Land (RBSL).
 Engineering work is to be completed by RBSL and integration work by Babcock.
 This complicated two-part project is detailed below.
 The initial operating capability for the upgraded Challenger 3 tanks is expected by 2027.

 In May 2021, the UK MoD published a command paper entitled Defence in a Competitive Age.
 In it, the MoD proposed to retire 79 tanks from the current fleet of 227, with the remaining 148 vehicles upgraded to Challenger 3 status.

+In September 2026, the army announced it was cutting back on training including exercises involving tanks, and prioritising training informed by lessons from Ukraine such as drone warfare.